The Last Hunt

-The Last Hunt is a 1956 American Western film directed by Richard Brooks and produced by Dore Schary.
+The Last Hunt is a 1956 American Western film directed by Richard Brooks and starring Robert Taylor and Stewart Granger, with Lloyd Nolan, Debra Paget and Russ Tamblyn.
+It was produced by Dore Schary at Metro-Goldwyn-Mayer.
 The screenplay was by Richard Brooks from the novel The Last Hunt, by Milton Lott.
 The music score was by Daniele Amfitheatrof and the cinematography by Russell Harlan.